uriweb/uri-component-library/README.md

 ### General Improvements
 * Improves support for heroes in the Classic Editor
 * Cards now use `h2` for titles
-* Fixes an issue that cased floated elements in Tabs to overflow the tab in certain cases
+* Fixes an issue that caused floated elements in Tabs to overflow the tab in certain cases
 * Other bug fixes
 * Updates development tools